Skip to main content

 Medical disclaimer

-LeanLens outputs are estimates for informational use only and should not be treated as medical diagnosis or treatment advice.
-For clinical accuracy, use professional methods such as DEXA or consult a healthcare professional.
+LeanLens outputs are informational estimates and are not medical diagnosis or treatment advice.
+For clinical precision, use professional methods and consult a healthcare professional.

 Try LeanLens on your next check-in